TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 For instance, the team can physically visit the location, discuss with the manager and help her upload her own scanned QR code of that day, using a dedicated authorization token.
 In case of a static QR code, obtaining the required QR code is not an issue.
 In case of a dynamic QR code, this scenario requires that the location manager scans her location QR code everyday, as any employee is supposed to do.
-Although there is a risk that she omitted to do so on that day (thereby preventing a notification through the Cléa applications), the probability this happened is reasonable.
+Although there is a risk that she omitted to do so on that day (thereby preventing a notification through the CL\'EA applications), the probability this happened is reasonable.

 ### 3.10- Management of the location employees